Removing paint from brick can be a painstaking process, especially if you’re removing old and/or dry paint.

 Step 5: Prepare the Paint Stripping Solution

-In a large and clean bucket, prepare the Trisodium Phosphate solution (TSP) or paint stripper as recommended by the manufacturer.
+In a large and clean bucket, prepare the Trisodium Phosphate solution (TSP) or paint stripper (which the manufacturer recommends).

 Usually, you’ll need to mix about a gallon of warm water with half a cup of paint stripper.